-- Latest Ascend system binary
+Ascend system software

-- You can download the latest system software by logging in as "anonymous" to ftp.ascend.com.
+You can download the latest system software by logging in as "anonymous" to ftp.ascend.com.
 No password is required.

 - A personal computer with a serial connection to the MAX.

 - A communication program that supports vt100 terminal emulation and XMODEM transfer.
 The software must be configured for vt100 emulation with the following communication parameters:

 - 9600 bits per second

 - 8 data bits

 - No parity

 - 1 stop bit

 - No flow control

 - Direct Connect

 - Sending and receiving ASCII text